garganupam/backend-project/README.md

 #Prettier is used to install from npm so that file structure will be maintained

 prettier ignore is used to made,in which files the prettier should not be implemented

+main work is done on index file
+# dotenv file is downloaded
+# mongoose is used to connect witht the db
+# app means backend is created through express

+######2 imp. things

+ try catch main wrap karo ya promises lo db se baat krte hue db is also in another continent mtlb ye hai ki time lgta hai,mtlb always use async await while talking to db

+## we import env variables asap because we want env variables to load as soon as the first file is loading,so that every other file can get acces to it
+on top : require ('dotenv').config({path:'./env'})
+or
+import dotenv from 'dotenv'

+and at last
+dotenv.config({
+path:'./env'
+})
+ add somethings on dev script check it out

+ ##  app.use  we use when we need to do middleware or configuration settings

+ make an express app in express

+ npm i cookie-parser
+ npm i cors

+ apiResponse and apiError utility functions we are creating to give proper uniform response to all users

+#### HTTP response status codes indicate whether a specific HTTP request has been successfully completed.
+Responses are grouped in five classes:

+Informational responses (100 – 199)
+Successful responses (200 – 299)
+Redirection messages (300 – 399)
+Client error responses (400 – 499)
+Server error responses (500 – 599)